 The Infinidat storage system that Host PowerTools connects to.

-A computer system to which the InfiniBox is attached and accessible for data storage and I/O.
+A computer system to which the InfiniBox is attached, and that is accessible for data storage and I/O.

 A set of disk blocks presented to an operating environment as a range of consecutively numbered logical blocks with disk-like storage and I/O semantics.